Musical Interludes: Churchill and the Violin, 1886, 1928

 “Winston was always keen to try his hand at something new,” adds Celia Sandys, but he did not inherit his mother’s gift as a musician.
 [4] Indeed, his early wish to play violin or ’cello was not repeated in his youthful correspondence.

-That the RAF Club’s violin is from the late 1920s stems from the work of an early biographer, Robert Lewis Taylor.
-Without Taylor, we would not know of Churchill’s second encounter with the violin—as Chancellor of the Exchequer in 1924-29.
+Without the work of an early biographer, Robert Lewis Taylor, we would not know of Churchill’s second encounter with the violin.
+This occurred when he as Chancellor of the Exchequer in 1924-29.

 A popular historian, Taylor unearthed odd facts and interviewed obscure people who knew the younger Churchill.
 Unfortunately, his Informal Study of Greatness is without endnotes, but we can quote it easily enough: